-Do EU citizens need a temporary residence permit in Czech Republic?
+Do EU citizens need a temporary residence permit in Czech Republic in 2021?

 The citizens of the European Union (EU) who want to stay in Czech Republic for periods longer than three months can apply for a temporary residence permit if they prefer to do so, but the Czech immigration law does not impose this as an obligation.

 However, having a temporary residence permit as a EU citizen moving to Czech Republic can provide certain benefits when registering with various institutions.
 EU citizens who want to obtain this document can register their residence in the Czech Republic with the Ministry of Interior.
 You can also rely on our immigration lawyer in Czech Republic for assistance.

 In order to do so, the following documents are necessary: complete a standard application form, provide a personal identification document (identity card or the passport), provide a document which states the purpose of the stay, add a recent photograph with the standard size, offer proof of having medical insurance (the document is not necessary if the purpose of moving to Czech Republic is related to employment) and a proof of the place where the applicant currently lives.